ManuelaDetomaso/machine-learning-model-example-package/README.md

 Remove-Item -Recurse -Force *.egg-info
 ```

-## Modidfy and build the package in editable mode
+## Modify and build the package in editable mode
 This is meant for
 In the pkg-test-env:
 ```